MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

         [switch] $OnlyMandatoryParameter
     )
     process {
-        # Instanciate the ParameterFileGenerator and uses the public function to create a file
+        # Instantiate the ParameterFileGenerator and uses the public function to create a file
         # The object is converted to Json as this is expected
         [ParameterFileGenerator]::new($Path).GenerateParameterFile($OnlyMandatoryParameter) | ConvertTo-Json